 This program covers all relevant areas of Physical Science using basic mathematics skills.
 A great deal of the course work involves hands-on activities.
 Students will be expected to do projects during the course of the year.
-Labs are done on a regular basis
+Labs are done on a regular basis.

-Students who have taken Pre-Algebra-F or who do not meet the pre-requisite criteria for Physical Science-A should register for this course.
+Students who have taken Pre-Algebra-F (6004) or Algebra I-F (6114) who do not meet the prerequisite criteria for Physical Science-A (5213) should register for this course.

-542 Biology II-H Year Grades Elective 11-12
+5112 Biology II-H Year Grades Elective 11-12

-This course is an in-depth study of the processes of life topics including: evolution, taxonomy, and classification with emphasis on anatomical structure and function within each kingdom, microbiology, virology and bioethical issues related to each topic.
+This course is an in-depth study of the processes of life topics including: evolution, taxonomy, and classification with emphasis on anatomical structure and function within each kingdom, microbiology, virology, and bioethical issues related to each topic.
 Labs will include dissection.
 Projects and readings from science journals will be required.
 Students will be introduced to APA format for scientific writing.
 This course is for students who intend to pursue a biology major in college.

-- 1. A minimum average of 90 percent in Biology I-A - 2.
-A personal interview with the Biology II teacher - 3.
-If numbers do not warrant offering both Academic and Honors levels, both levels will be combined in to one class. - 4.
-Students must have taken Chemistry I or be taking it concurrently - 5.
-There will be a packet of reading assignments, worksheets and assessments to complete over the summer.
+- 1. A minimum average of 90 percent in Biology I-A (5103). - 2.
+A personal interview with the Biology II teacher. - 3.
+Students must have taken Chemistry I or be taking it concurrently. - 4.
+There will be a packet of reading assignments and assessments to complete over the summer. - If numbers do not warrant offering both Academic and Honors levels, both levels will be combined in to one class.

-543 Biology II-A Year Grades Elective 11-12
+5113 Biology II-A Year Grades Elective 11-12

-This course is an in-depth study of the processes of life topics including: evolution, taxonomy, and classification with emphasis on anatomical structure and function within each kingdom, microbiology, virology and bioethical issues related to each topic.
+This course is an in-depth study of the processes of life topics including: evolution, taxonomy, and classification with emphasis on anatomical structure and function within each kingdom, microbiology, virology, and bioethical issues related to each topic.
 Labs will include dissection.
 Projects and readings from science journals will be required.
 Students will be introduced to APA format for scientific writing.
-This course is for students who have an interest in biology and/or intend to pursue a career related to biological sciences.
+This course is for students who have an interest in biology and/or intend to pursue a career related to biological sciences but do not meet the prerequisites requirement for the honors level.

-- 1. A minimum average of 80 percent in Biology I-A or a minimum average of 90 percent in Biology I-F - 2.
-A personal interview with the Biology II teacher - 3.
-If numbers do not warrant offering both Academic and Honors levels, both levels will be combined in to one class. - 4.
-It is recommended that students have taken Chemistry I or be taking it concurrently. - 5.
-There will be a packet of reading assignments, worksheets and assessments to complete over the summer.
+- 1. A minimum average of 80 percent in Biology I-A (5103) or a minimum average of 90 percent in Biology I-F (5104). - 2.
+A personal interview with the Biology II teacher. - 3.
+It is recommended that students have taken Chemistry I or be taking it concurrently. - 4.
+There will be a packet of reading assignments and assessments to complete over the summer. - 5.
+If numbers do not warrant offering both Academic and Honors levels, both levels will be combined in to one class.

-522 Chemistry I-H Year Grades Elective 10-12
+5312 Chemistry I-H Year Grades Elective 10-12

 Emphasis is placed on chemical reactions, atomic and molecular structure, chemical bonding, solutions, stoichiometry and organic chemistry.
 Labs are done on a regular basis.
-Projects and reading of various science related material are required.
-This course is recommended for any student who is planning a career in medicine or other science-related fields.
+Projects and reading of various science related materials are required.
+This course is recommended for any student planning a career in medicine or other science-related fields.

-- 1. A minimum average of 87 percent in Physical Science-H (512) or a minimum average of 90 percent in Physical Science-A (513) - 2.
-A minimum average of 92 percent in Algebra I-A (613) or a minimum of 87 percent in a higher level math class.
+- 1. A minimum average of 87 percent in Physical Science-H (5212) or a minimum average of 90 percent in Physical Science-A (5213). - 2.
+A minimum average of 92 percent in Algebra I-A (6113) or a minimum of 87 percent in a higher level math class.